fsafe/Capstone/README.md

 Image recognition and deep learning technologies using Convolutional Neural Networks (CNN) have demonstrated remarkable progress in the medical image analysis field.
 Traditionally radiologists with extensive clinical expertise visually asses medical images to detect and classify diseases.
 The task of lesion detection is particularly challenging because non-lesions and true lesions can appear similar.

 For my capstone project I use a Mask R-CNN <sup>[1](https://arxiv.org/abs/1703.06870)</sup> with a ResNet-50 Feature Pyramid Network backbone to detect lesions in a CT scan.
-The model outputs a bounding box, instance segmentation and score for each detected lesion.
+The model outputs a bounding box, instance segmentation mask and confidence score for each detected lesion.
 Mask R-CNN was built by the Facebook AI research team (FAIR) in April 2017.

-The algorithms are implemented using Pytoch and run on an Nvidia Quadro P4000 GPU.
+The algorithms are implemented using PyToch and run on an Nvidia Quadro P4000 GPU.
 ## Data:
 The dataset used to train the model has a variety of lesion types such as lung nodules, liver tumors and enlarged lymph nodes.
 This large-scale dataset of CT images, named DeepLesion, is publicly available and has over 32,000 annotated lesions.<sup>[2](https://nihcc.app.box.com/v/DeepLesion/)</sup> The data consists of 32,120 axial computed tomography (CT) slices with 1 to 3 lesions in each image.
 The annotations and meta-data are stored in three excel files: